microsoft/ProgrammaticCompliance/README.md

 * Download the latest version of [PowerShell](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.4)

 ## Local Machine configuration
-* Set the working directory to the PowerShell scripts directory
+* Set the working directory to the PowerShell scripts directory:
 ```
 Set-Location -Path .\CustomPolicies\PowerShell
 ```
-* Run the environment set up script with the powershell elevated privileges
+* Run the environment set up script with the powershell elevated privileges:
 ```
 .\EnvConfig.ps1
 ```

 ## Log into the tenant where all the custom policies will be installed
 You can configure a service principal and give it enough privileges to create the custom policies.
-To run the login script with service principal use:
+* To run the login script with service principal use:
 ```
 .\Login.ps1 -ApplicationId <Service Principal client ID> -TenantId <Tenant ID>
 ```
-To run the login script with the interactive auth, run the script with just the tenant ID as a parameter as follows:
+* To run the login script with the interactive auth, run the script with just the tenant ID as a parameter:
 ```
 .\Login.ps1 -TenantId <Tenant ID>
 ```